 Send them your recipes of their favourite food you used to cook them

 My sons used to really love my cooking.
-We would have ‘boy’s nights in’ together where I would cook them their favorite foods and we would watch movies together.
+We would have ‘boy’s nights in’ together where I would cook them their favourite foods and we would watch movies together.

 All three of us have very fond memories of these times.